akshat9369-tech/linux-lab/assignmment/assignment0.md

 ## Choose one installation method:
  option A- Virtual Machine

- 1. selction of username and iso image
+ 1. selection of username and iso image
  ![images](./photos%200/1.jpeg)

  2. password and hostname